Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Simulation Framework

-For the \textbf{BK model}, we perform numerical simulations to investigate the emergence of collective slip dynamics for a given set of physical parameters.
-The simulations are carried out under prescribed frictional and elastic conditions, specified by the friction coefficient \(\mu\), the spring constants \(k_p\), and the number of blocks \(N\).
-At each time step, the instantaneous force acting on each block is computed using Eqns.~\eqref{eqn:BK-Model_1} and \eqref{eqn:BK-Model_2}, and the corresponding Lorenz curve is constructed by plotting the force magnitude along the x-axis, and the cumulative fraction of blocks along the y-axis.
-The degree of heterogeneity in the force distribution is quantified using inequality indices, which serve as compact descriptors of the non-uniformity in the stress landscape and provide a time-resolved measure of the buildup and release of inequality within the block ensemble.
+For the \textbf{BK-Model}, we perform numerical simulations to investigate the emergence of collective slip dynamics for a given set of physical parameters.
+The simulations are carried out under frictional and elastic conditions specified by the friction coefficient \(\mu\), the spring constants \(k_p\) and \(k_c\), and the number of blocks \(N\).
+At each time step, the instantaneous force acting on each block is computed using Eqns.~\eqref{eqn:BK-Model_1} and \eqref{eqn:BK-Model_2}.
+Using these forces, the elastic energy associated with the spring extensions is evaluated for all blocks according to the right-hand side of Eqn.~\eqref{eqn:BK-Model_1}.
+The corresponding Lorenz curve is then constructed by plotting the cumulative fraction of the total elastic energy released (obtained from these spring extensions) along the y-axis, against the cumulative fraction of blocks along the x-axis.
+The degree of heterogeneity in the distribution of released energy is quantified using inequality indices, which serve as compact measures of the non-uniformity in the spring forces and provide a time-resolved characterization of the buildup and release of stress heterogeneity within the block ensemble.